pantelis/aiml-common/projects/vqa/index.md

-# Separating Perception and Reasoning
+# Separating Perception and Reasoning in VQA

 Purely symbolic approaches to artificial intelligence are inherently relational.
 Practitioners define the relations between symbols using the language of logic and mathematics, and then reason about